The Terracotta Warriors

 Photographing the Terracotta Warriors

-To get in some serious shutter activity, firstly, you'll need to get to Xi'an which is roughly 1000km southwest of Beijing.
+To get in some serious shutter activity, firstly, you'll need to get to Xi'an which is roughly 1000 kilometres southwest of Beijing.
 For this journey, an overnight sleeper train is a good option.

 Once you're Xi'an, it's worth spending some time here.
 This ancient capital of the prosperous Tang Dynasty has a rich and culturally significant history.
 Surrounded by a 600-year-old wall, it's one of the best-preserved fortifications in China.
-There's also a 64-metre, seven-story pagoda in the city, still standing after 1,300 years.
+There's also a 64-metre, seven-story pagoda still standing here after 1,300 years.
 The Wild Goose Pagoda is a UNESCO world heritage site.

 The Terracotta Warriors are on the Li Mountain, about an hours bus ride east of Xi'an overlooking the Wei River.
 According to traditional Chinese geomancy, the lay of the land from the Li Mountain to Hua Shan (more info below) is shaped like a dragon.
 Contained within deep pits, you’ll be viewing the life-size clay figures from observation platforms so some form of zoomage will prove useful.